ryleerosenberger11/simple_shell_interpreter/README.md

 Background execution:
-bg process output is redirected as to not display it on terminal.
-**note - bg cat foo.txt -> foo.txt does not exist.
-However, since the output for bg is redirected, the shell will not output "No such file or directory," but it will signify the process has terminated once another command has been executed. bglist lists the current bg processes as follows:
+bg process output is redirected as to not display it on terminal. bglist lists the current bg processes as follows:
 pid: process
 Total Background jobs: num_bg_processes